-MeLOD is a mobile learning environment that has been conceptualized to support, through the use of mobile devices, the informal learning experiences that take place during the visit of a city.
+The MeLOD environment has been designed to support, through the use of mobile devices, the informal learning experiences that take place during the visit of a city.
 The MeLOD environment fosters a learning methodology based on educational models and technological advancements which characterize how people will learn in the next years.
 Firstly, there is a strong emphasis on the mobility of the learners and its consequences on the learning processes, which tend to become more and more contextual, informal and ubiquitous.
-Secondly, the social dimension of learning is encouraged through voting and commenting mechanisms that can be straightforwardly exploited in order to deliver recommendations and promote an online community of learners.
+Secondly, the social dimension of learning is encouraged through voting and commenting mechanisms that can be straightforwardly exploited in order deliver recommendations and promote an online community of learners.

 The MeLOD environment is composed by two main modules: a mobile application, with a friendly user interface, that shows the information to the students during their visit, and a set of web services that elaborate the requests coming from the mobile application to provide interlinked information from different open datasets.
-The main datasets used by the MeLOD environment are three: DBpedia, GeoNames and Europeana.
+The main datasets used by the MeLOD environment are three: DBpedia, Geonames and Europeana.
+Moreover, in the last few years, many municipalities in the world are releasing their data as Open Data.
+For instance the municipality of Palermo (the city in which the environment will be tested next autumn) has already released the data about historical buildings in Open format.
+These data contain information related to opening hours, entrance costs, closing day, and other information under the responsibility of the municipality, thus this data can be really useful to enhance the description already available on the datasets of the LOD cloud (such as DBpedia and Europeana).

 When a student is visiting an area of the city, the MeLOD mobile application sends his/her position to the server.
 The server uses the "Find nearby Wikipedia Entries" service of the GeoNames API to establish if there are Wikipedia pages concerning cultural heritage sites which are physically located near the student's position (considering a pre-set radius).
 The list of nearby places will be used to access the corresponding resource on the DBpedia ontology.
-The rdfs:label of each resource is used to show this list in the students' mobile device.
-Moreover, the list of the places, together with the corresponding resources, are enriched with some extra content produced by the students, content that is made available in a MeLOD linked open dataset (MLOD: MeLOD Linked Open Datasets).
-Hence, for instance, in a selfdirected learning scenario, a student can select, before the visit, the main topics he/she is interested in.
+The rdfs:label of each resource is used to show this list to the mobile device of the students.
+In a more complex scenario, a student can select, before the visit, the main topics he/she is interested in.
 The list of topics is directly related to the DBpedia categories expressed by the dcterms:subject property.
 In this way the system can filter the results to be shown to the students according with his/her choice, as well as with the DBpedia category related to the cultural heritage sites.
-Instead, in a teacher driven scenario, the teacher selects a set topics to design a learning activity and to guide students in focusing their attention to the selected topics.
-In such a scenario, student will access only a subset of information available in the open dataset linked.

-The methods implemented by the RESTful API of the MeLOD environment can be divided into three groups:
+The methods implemented by the RESTful API of the MeLOD environment can be divided into three categories:

-- Authentication and configuration: manage users authentication and personalization features, in order to configure the environment for personal learning.

-- Geo-located information: provides the mobile learners with contextual learning materials, by exploiting the Linked Open Data capabilities;
+- Authentication and configuration: manage users authentication and personalization features, in order to configure the environment for personal learning. - Geo-located information: provides the mobile learners with contextual learning materials, by exploiting the Linked Open Data capabilities;